 Stock photo agency searches can inspire

 I have done this many times.
 I have a vision in my head (and heart) of the stock photo I think I need to convey an idea.
 Through various keyword searches, I come up with nothing that matches my idea of the perfect stock photo for my blog.
 My frustration builds and my ability to review the images is disabled.
 I feel defeated.

-Like a google search, your key words are important when you are conducting researching.
+As a google search, your keywords are important when you are conducting researching.
 Stock photography searches are the same.
 You will be able to weed your way through stock photos and find stock photos that are useful for you, stock photos that inspire you and stock photos that are not even close to what you originally had in mind but end up being used for your blog.

 Narrowing your search is a good idea and can elevate time-consuming reviews of 50,000 photos.
 If you put in the search term dog, you will get a search result of 100,000 stock photos.
 If you enter white dog playing (adjective, noun, verb) then you may have only 500 to review.
 When I look at the stock photo options, I am inspired by the concepts that are shown in the stock photos and have been known to add valuable text or call to action messages that came from the viewing of the photos.
 Though I had a vision of ‘a white sheepdog with a purple dog collar with a bone in its mouth’, I actually ended up with a small dog with a big toy in its mouth and used this photo to show customers that bigger is not better…or something along those lines.
 My stock photo search of 500 photos inspired additional valuable content.

 Use theme based stock photos on your about us, organization or client pages

 Themed stock photos in areas on your website and blog that normally are personal photos can create a theme to your blog or website.